kzkedzierska/intro_to_git/README.md

 Welcome to the repository with materials for the Introduction to Managing Code with Git.
 This 2 hour tutorial aims to:
 * explain basic concepts of Git
 * highlight the benefits of version control and Git
-* show the pivotal commands and essential
+* show the pivotal commands

 ## Slides